Chalarangelo/30-seconds-of-interviews/questions/javascript-hoisting-scope.md

-### In Javascript, Hoisting happens to Functions and Variable declared with `var`.
+### In Javascript, Hoisting happens to functions and variables declared with `var`.
 Where can they be scoped?

 #### Answer

-Either Global or Function scoped.
+Either globally or in a function.

-Unlike `let` or `const` they are not Block scoped and can only exist in one of two places because they are assigned a pointed before any evaluation of the code.
+Unlike `let` or `const` they are not block-scoped and can only exist in either one of them because they are assigned a pointer before any evaluation of the code.

 #### Good to hear

-* There is more than one type of scope in Javascrit(Global, Function, Block)
+* There is more than one type of scope in Javascript(Global, Function, Block)
 * Hoisting defines the references before actually evaluating the script

 ##### Additional links